Taipei Open 2023: Schedule, top players, and everything else we know

 Where is it being hosted?

-The Taipei Open 2023 will be hosted in Tian-mu Arena, University of Taipei in Taiwan.
+The tournament will be hosted in Tian-mu Arena, University of Taipei in Taiwan.

 Taipei Open 2023: A look at the star players participating this year